-In order to overcome the shortcoming of single modality missing and occlusion, multimodal learning has been used HAR.
+To overcome the shortcoming of single modality missing and occlusion, multimodal learning methods have been used in HAR.
 By aggregating the advantages and capabilities of various data modalities, multimodal learning can provide more robust and accurate HAR.
-Moreover, most existing algorithms \cite{islam2022mumu} use each modality sensor data independently and fuse all modalities learning representations at the end of their framework for classification.
-These architectures neglect the intrinsic synchronous property among all modalities and assume all modalities contribute to final performance equally.
+Thus, learning outstanding multimodal features is a critical challenge in designing a powerful multimodal feature learning approach.
+Several approaches \cite{joze2020mmtm, liu2021semantics, tong2021zero, chi22-faceori, chi23-earcough} have been proposed to fuse these sensor data from different modalities.
+For each modality, a domain-specific feature encoder sub-network is used to extract feature representations, and then all modalities' feature representations are concatenated at the end of the framework for classification.
 Therefore, the final performance is highly related to salient feature representations of a single modality.
+However, these architectures neglect the intrinsic synchronous property among all modalities and assume all modalities contribute to final performance equally.